 A direct comparison of the personal details section before and after the modifications

-New Screening Flow
+New Screening Flow summary

 By separating the flows that were originally part of the screening process into their own section, the process is now more streamlined and manageable.
 Additionally, I have included a method to return to the screening process through the navigation menu to track the application's progress.